Ishujeet/versprei/README.md

 * [K8s Python Library][k8s-python-url]

 ### Description

-The GitHub project is an innovative and efficient solution for distributing pods in Kubernetes clusters based on specific node labels and user-defined percentages.
-Leveraging the power of Custom Resource Definitions (CRDs), a Mutating Webhook, and FastAPI, this project streamlines the process of optimizing pod placement to enhance resource utilization and workload distribution.
+Versprei, a helpful GitHub project designed to simplify pod scheduling in Kubernetes clusters.
+Versprei offers an efficient solution for distributing pods across node pools based on specific node labels and user-defined percentages.

+Using Custom Resource Definitions (CRDs), a Mutating Webhook, and FastAPI, Versprei optimizes pod placement for better resource utilization and workload distribution.
+It seamlessly integrates into Kubernetes, allowing you to effortlessly manage your applications and scale as needed.

 ### Features
 * **Custom Resource Definitions (CRDs):** The project utilizes Kubernetes CRDs to define custom resources that allow users to specify their pod distribution preferences.